-we buy houses in foreclosure in Minneapolis MN
+we buy houses in foreclosure in Minnesota MN

 Understanding Foreclosure In Minnesota: A Comprehensive Guide